texas-robocamp/texas-robocamp.github.io/tutorials/programming/objects.md

 };
 ```

+{{ site.data.alerts.tip }}
-The `public` keyword indicates that the member variables (and functions—we'll add those later) that follow are available to the rest of the program to use.
-You can also declare a class's variables and functions to be `private`, but we'll cover that later.
-Notice, too, that the variables are declared in the same way as before, indicating the type and giving it a descriptive name.
+You can also declare a class's variables and functions to be `private`, which will be covered later.
+{{ site.data.alerts.end }}

+## Constructors
 In order to create a `BankAccount` object, we first need to define a constructor.

 The constructor is a piece of code that executes when a new object of this class is created.
-Inside the constructor, we want to set initial values for any member variables we have, otherwise our program may not work as we intend.
-A constructor is defined in the the same way as a function; the only differences are: 1) the name of the constructor must match the name of the class and 2) the constructor has no return type.
+Inside the constructor, we set initial values for any member variables we have, otherwise our program may not work as we intend.

+A constructor is defined in the the same way as a function; the only differences are:

+1. The name of the constructor must match the name of the class
+2. The constructor has no return type

 For a brand new `BankAccount`, when we don't yet know anything about the data that will be put into it, default values of zeroes and empty strings will be fine; we can always set them to something else later.
 Thus, our `BankAccount` constructor is defined as follows: